 The choice of method used depends on your personal taste.
 You may prefer to meet your neighbors, in which case the private mode is preferred.
 You want to make your plant available quickly just before leaving for work?
 Public or semi-private modes are for you.

 The contents and presentation of the donation itself can guide your choice.
 A packet of seeds may be donated, attached to a support for visibility.
 But what about a fragile perennial for which it would be better to dig up and replant as soon as possible?
 In this case, the private mode seems more appropriate.

 Finally, if you wish to develop PlantCatching most effectively in your neighborhood then public mode is preferred.
 This will challenge passing gardeners who will take your plant donations and surely want to help enlarge the family of PlantCatching members.
 Remember, there are also other ways to create the donation offer and demand.

 The principles of labeling

-This is an original PlantCatching labeling system, used especially in public mode.
+This is an original PlantCatching labeling system, used in public and semi-private modes.
 To help the service increase its visibility with your neighboring gardeners, you will attach a label to your donation.
 It contains the name of the plant, the sunlight requirements and flower color if applicable.
 But the label provides two useful additional informations to the passerby: first, that this is the PlantCatching service which was used, at the same time giving him the opportunity to do the same, and second, a link to a web page where they can read comments from the donor regarding the plant.

 Find plants and edibles